Dense-in-itself: Properties

-A singleton subset of a space $X$ can never be dense-in-itself, because its unique point is isolated in it.
+A singleton is never dense-in-itself.

-The dense-in-itself subsets of any space are closed under unions.
+The dense-in-itself subsets of any space are closed under arbitrary unions.
 In a dense-in-itself space, they include all open sets.
 In a dense-in-itself T_{1} space they include all dense sets.
 However, spaces that are not T_{1} may have dense subsets that are not dense-in-itself: for example in the dense-in-itself space $X=\{a,b\}$ with the indiscrete topology, the set $A=\{a\}$ is dense, but is not dense-in-itself.

 The closure of any dense-in-itself set is a perfect set.

 In general, the intersection of two dense-in-itself sets is not dense-in-itself.
 But the intersection of a dense-in-itself set and an open set is dense-in-itself.